 I had developed an awareness of what was healthy and what was not, but it still took many years to fully transition to the mostly healthy side of things.
-I still had some cravings and bad habits that followed me about, but I was continuously learning and building upon the foundations of the healthier path which continued to grow with me until the unhealthier things eventually just dropped away.
-Today my diet is mostly vegan with the occasional egg or small amounts of grass-fed butter.
-I do have some gluten, as I’m not intolerant, but I have greatly reduced my intake indirectly – by changing other things – and so most of my recipes here will reflect that.
+I still had some cravings and bad habits that followed me about, but I was continuously learning and building upon the foundations of the healthier path which continued to grow with me until the unhealthier things kept just dropping away.
+I am human and still get cravings for sweet stuff!
+I find that keeping a good stock of ingredients to hand helps to reduce the amount of convenient junk food I consume, by enabling me to throw together indulgent treats at the drop of a hat, in the healthiest way possible.
 All my recipes are dairy and refined sugar-free.

 My career in cooking began very spontaneously around 2004 when I was offered a small café space in Kensington Gardens in the North Laines of Brighton.
 This town was the vegetarian & vegan capital of the UK and the North Laines was the vibrant & alternative cultured area of the town where it was all happening!
 I had recently been getting into juicing and superfoods, as well as being in a town that was fully embracing & championing raw foods, so I decided to open Uddagunanas Organic Cafe & Juice Bar.

-Uddagunanas was like a healthy greasy spoon cafe, serving veggie and vegan cooked or raw breakfasts, homemade healthy burgers, fresh vegetable juices, smoothies and raw salad platters.
+Uddagunanas was like a healthy greasy spoon cafe, which reflected my own diet at the time, serving veggie and vegan cooked or raw breakfasts, homemade healthy burgers, fresh vegetable juices, smoothies and raw salad platters.
 We were very vocal about promoting the use of local, organic and friendly produce.
 I grew some of the vegetables and salad ingredients on my allotment as well as sprouting our own sprouts in the cafe.
 Our eggs were from a local rescue centre called Hen Heaven, run by Linda who rescued battery hens and used the eggs to fund their care until they died natural deaths.
 She even named each chicken and gave them funerals when they passed away: you can’t get much friendlier than that!

 Uddagunanas was a busy and lively community hub with a great vibe and wonderful staff which unfortunately had to close when the landlord suddenly sold the property.
 However, it was a great learning curve to be thrown into the deep end like that with no previous experience of catering, let alone setting up and running a business.